Ranchosky/OAN/README.md

 # OUT_FILE: The output file, and result will be save to {OUT_FILE/result.png}
 ```

-You can choose model in the model zoo.
+You can select model in the model zoo.

 |model|oan|dataset|ss|BaiDu disk|Google Drive|
 |:-------:|:--:|:----:|:--:|:--:|:--:|